awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/credentials.md

 Before you can use the Toolkit for Visual Studio, you must provide one or more sets of valid AWS credentials\.
 These credentials allow you to access your AWS resources through the Toolkit for Visual Studio\.
 They're also used to sign programmatic web services requests so that AWS can verify that the request comes from an authorized source\.

 **Important**
 AWS credentials consist of an access key ID and secret access key\.
-We recommend that you do not use your account's root credentials\.
+We recommend that you do NOT use your account's root credentials\.
 Instead, [create one or more IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), and then use those credentials\.
-For more information, see [Using IAM Users](http://aws.amazon.com/blogs/developer/using-iam-users-access-key-management-for-net-applications-part-2/) and [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)\.
+For additional information, see [Using IAM Users](http://aws.amazon.com/blogs/developer/using-iam-users-access-key-management-for-net-applications-part-2/) and [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)\.

 The Toolkit for Visual Studio supports multiple sets of credentials from any number of accounts\.
 Each set is referred to as a *profile*\.
 When you add a profile to the Toolkit for Visual Studio, the credentials can be stored using two mechanisms:
 + Encrypted and stored in the SDK Credential Store\.